DKU Homepage

 And choose one from the following two courses

-* Students who are more interested in computational modeling can complete MATH 205 or MATH 206 as a substitute for STATS 101.
+* Students who are more interested in computational modeling can choose MATH 206 as a substitute for STATS 101.

 Interdisciplinary Courses